jrodal98/website/content/posts/deploy-hugo-site-with-github-actions.md

 type: "post"
 ---

-Tutorial for deploying a Hugo site to Github pages using Github Actions.
-Focus on content creation, not deployment.
+This tutorial provides a step-by-step guide on how to automatically deploy a Hugo site to GitHub pages using GitHub Actions.
+The tutorial covers all the necessary steps, including committing the blog source to GitHub, enabling GitHub pages, and setting up GitHub Actions to automatically deploy the site.
+The tutorial also includes helpful tips and troubleshooting advice, making it a useful resource for anyone looking to automate the deployment of their Hugo site.

 <!--more-->